conwaydev/conwaydev.github.io/_posts/2019-08-28-on-going-portfolio-update.md

 ## Do I have an “End Goal”?

-Not _really_, but I would like a ”fancier stack“, and a place for me to just _write_, not look at the code that supports this portfolio (this immediately makes me want to redo everything or just ignore what I wanted to write about).
+Not _really_, but I would like a “fancier stack”, and a place for me to just _write_, not look at the code that supports this portfolio (this immediately makes me want to redo everything or just ignore what I wanted to write about).
 There are some things I’d definitely like to accomplish:

 * Use either [Gatsby](https://www.gatsbyjs.org/) or [Eleventy](https://www.11ty.io/) as a static site generator
   * This site is currently [Jekyll](https://jekyllrb.com/) based which is great, but I want to use the cool new shiny stuff!